kstamand/hideuimenus/Readme.md

-# ModrouterUI - Customize Asuswrt-Merlin router Web UI to hide unused / unwanted tabs
+# HideUIMenus - Customize Asuswrt-Merlin router Web UI to hide unused / unwanted tabs

 This script has been developed and tested on a GT-AX6000, running Asuswrt-Merlin 3006.102.5